getpop/root/README.md

 The new code is replaces the original code in the source file, so this command must be executed in the CI pipeline, when deploying to production.

-To downgrade the code, run:
+To downgrade the code using `--dry-run`, run:

 ```bash
 composer downgrade-code